Dos4dev/X-Road/doc/terms_x-road_docs.md

 **Member class** – identifier, that is identified by the X-Road governing authority and that uniquely identifies members with similar characteristics.
 All members with the same member class must be uniquely identifiable by their member codes.

 **Member code** – identifier, that uniquely identifies an X-Road member within its member class.
 The member code remains unchanged during the entire lifetime of the member.
+*For instance ID of a company, if company is foreigner need to use prefix like = NRTEE*

 **Member identifier** – identifier, that uniquely identifies a member in the X-Road Network.
 Member identifier consists of X-Road instance identifier, member class, and member code.

 **Security server code** – identifier, that uniquely identifies the security server in all of the security servers of the security server owner.
+*For instance IP address*

 **Security server identifier** – identifier, that uniquely identifies security server in X-road Network.
 The security server identifier consists of security server owner identifier and security server code.